 Movements are at the center of all our behavior and accurate movements allow us to properly interact with the world.
 Proprioception and sensorimotor adaptation are two physiological processes crucial for maintaining movement accuracy.
 The applicant will use state-of-the art behavioral, optogenetic, two-photon microscopy and neuroanatomical tracing techniques to dissect the underlying neuronal circuits in the mouse brain.

-- PhD degree in Systems Neuroscience (or related discipline)
+- Master’s / PhD degree in Neuroscience, Engineering/Physics, Biology (or related discipline).

 - Highly motivated, excellent analytical, experimental and writing skills.

-- Expertise in rodent behavior, optogenetics, in-vivo imaging and/or neuroanatomical tracing is highly
+- Experience in rodent behavior, optogenetics, in-vivo imaging and/or electrophysiology.

-- Proficiency in data analysis, hardware programming and experimental control with Matlab is
+- Knowledge of hardware programming and experimental control with Matlab is highly desirable.

-We offer a fully funded post-doctoral position (1 year initial contract) planned to start in September 2022 (or earlier).
+We offer a PhD and Postdoctoral positions planned to start in late 2023 or early 2024.
 Interested applicants should send a letter of motivation, complete CV and a list of referees to email@example.com.